widmogrod/php-functional/README.md

 ## Use Cases
 You can find more use cases and examples in the [example directory](/example/).

+> **NOTE:** Don't be confused when browsing thought examples you will see phrase like "list functor" and in code you will see `Monad\Collection`.
+Monad is Functor and Applicative.
+You could say that Monad implements Functor and Applicative.

 ### List Functor
 ``` php
 use Functional as f;